ioer-dresden/carto-lab-docker/README.md

     * or, create a new env and install ipykernel to it
 * permanently:
     * edit the `environment_default.yml`
-    * and start image with `docker-compose build && docker-compose up -d --force-recreate`
+    * and start image with `docker-compose -f docker-compose.build.yml build --no-cache && docker-compose up -d --force-recreate`
     * make sure you're running your local image, not the remote

 We have also added a [small guide](docs/add-selenium.md) to add Selenium and webdriver to the image.